jaypatel0112/and101-project2-starter/README.md

 The following EXTRA features are implemented:

-- [-] List anything else that you added to improve the app!
+- [x] List anything else that you added to improve the app!
+  We can give an effect when message pop's up!

 ## Video Demo